The most subversive protest of all: An Egyptian protestor kisses a riot police officer.

 I don't have the time to do the things that I really enjoy.

-The Bullshit Flag has been thrown on the play.
-Repeat, a BS flag has been thrown.
+A flag has been thrown on the play.
+Repeat, a flag has been thrown.

 I recently shared this with the courageous folks who have signed up for my 30 day Commitment to Living Your Best Life and I have been hearing about some great things opening up for them as a result of this perspective so I figured that I would share a bit of with you too.